MrKoh7/WonderfulMarketPlace/README.md

 TanStack Query handles caching, background refetching, loading/error states, and cache invalidation in a consistent, declarative way.
 This significantly reduces boilerplate and makes optimistic UI updates easier to reason about — especially for listing mutations.

 ### URL-synced pagination
-Pagination state (page number, filters, search query) is stored in URL search params rather than local component state.
-This means users can share or bookmark a filtered result page and return to the same view — a small but meaningful UX detail.
+Pagination state (page number, search query) is stored in URL search params rather than local component state.
+This means users can share or bookmark a search result page and return to the same view — a small but meaningful UX detail.

 ### Ownership-based authorization (not RBAC)
 The authorization model here is resource-ownership rather than role-based.
 Every protected mutation checks `product.sellerId === requestingUserId`.
 This is the correct model for a marketplace with no admin hierarchy — it is simpler, harder to misconfigure, and does not require a roles table.